What is Mauna?

 Where it appears in the index

 The most consequential modern carriers of the practice are the residential retreat formats.
-The joint Insight Meditation course Goldstein and Salzberg teach is held in functional mauna across the residential days — the format imported from the Burmese Mahāsi tradition and stabilised in English from 1976 onward.
+The joint Insight Meditation course Goldstein and Salzberg teach is held in functional mauna across the residential days, a format imported from the Burmese Mahāsi tradition and stabilised in English from 1976 onward.
 The Plum Village teaching from Br.
-Troi Duc Niem carries the discipline in the Mahāyāna idiom that Thich Nhat Hanh formalised as noble silence — observed across mornings, meals and walking periods, with speaking suspended for the duration.
-Jon Kabat-Zinn's MBSR curriculum carries a secularised version into the eight-week clinical programme: the day-long retreat at week six is held in silence, and the discipline is treated as a load-bearing component of the curriculum's reported outcomes rather than as an optional refinement.
+Troi Duc Niem carries the discipline in the Mahāyāna idiom that Thich Nhat Hanh formalised as noble silence, observed across mornings, meals and walking periods.
+Jon Kabat-Zinn's MBSR curriculum carries a secularised version into the eight-week clinical programme: the day-long retreat at week six is held in silence and treated as a load-bearing component of the curriculum's reported outcomes.
 The Christian counterpart in the index is the Centering Prayer Course, in which Thomas Keating's adapted apophatic discipline is held within sustained interior hesychia.
-Rupert Spira's longer-form retreat teaching is structured around long silent sittings between dialogue periods, with the silence treated as the operative content of the retreat rather than as the interval between content.
+Rupert Spira's longer-form retreat teaching is structured around long silent sittings between dialogue periods, with the silence treated as the operative content of the retreat rather than its interval.